 Several Internet Service Providers (ISPs) cache or compress online information (particularly cellphone networks) to save bandwidth.
 This might lead to problems with Steam.
 It’s good to use a different network and service provider to see whether the problem persists.

-9. Check Hard Drive for Errors
+9. Check the Hard Drive for Errors

 Corrupted files may affect any storage devices/devices, especially if they are older or under heavy use.
-To look for possible Hard Drive problems, you’ll need assistance from technical support professional.
+To look for possible Hard Drive problems, you’ll need assistance from a technical support professional.

 - Windows: This PC → Right-click on Drive → Properties → Tools → Error checking